esyede/rakit/packages/docs/data/views/templating.md

 `@show` closes the section and prints it in place, which is what a layout wants:
 `@endsection` only defines a section, it does not print one.

-Notice the `'content'` section that is yielded.
-We need to fill this section with some text, so let's create another view that uses this one:
+The `'content'` section is what another view fills in:

 **File: `application/views/profile.blade.php`**